leuchthelp/HPFFbench/README.md

 ```

 WARNING:
 Additionally if you want to have the framework install the spack packages for you, you can add `"install": True`.
 However this will drastically increase the initial start-up time as you will have to run the entire `spack install` process, which builds all required packages from source.
 Similarly spack can be quite quirky and might not install all packages the exact way you envisioned.
 For example `netcdf4` depends on `hdf5`.
-If you want your `netcdf4` install to use the exact version of `hdf5` installed just before, you can request that, however the spack concretizer might not fully respect your wishes and you could end up with two different version of `hdf5` being install, one that `netcdf4` depends on and another that you have specifically requested.
+If you want your `netcdf4` install to use the exact version of `hdf5` installed just before, you can request that, however the spack concretizer might not fully respect your wishes and you could end up with two different version of `hdf5` being installed, one that `netcdf4` depends on and another that you have specifically requested.
 This could lead to unintended behavior when running a given benchmark.
 So it is advised to forego `"install": True` and handle initial installing of packages manually for now.

 ### Slurm Options